 It also can be seen if you open Failover Cluster Manager and go to the Network and Nodes section.

 Now you can add the database copy.
-Go to Servers ->Database, click on ellipsis button and select Add database copy.
+Go to Servers > Database, click on the ellipsis button, and select Add database copy.

 Select which server you want to use for replication.